salvdevlops/salvdevlops/README.md

 I like figuring out how things work — usually by breaking them first.

-This is where I keep small experiments, random builds, and things I'm learning as I go.
-Nothing fancy — just progress over time.
+A place for labs, experiments, and stray ideas I pick up while building.
+Think of it as a version history of understanding.

 ---

 ## 🛠️ Tools & Stuff I Use

-- **Languages:** Python, SQL, Bash
+- **Languages:** Python, SQL, Bash ( more to come)
 - **Software:** Windows Server, AD, VMware, Azure